Brief Exposition of Kant's Thinking about Human Rationality

 by Philip McPherson Rudisill

-We begin with an examination of pure reason and human theoretical knowledge.
+We begin with an examination of pure reason, experience and human theoretical knowledge.

 Here is the human condition.
 All that we see or ever can see must appear within our brainarium, i.e., what we see is on our retinas and is communicated to the brain via electrical impulses and there, within the brain, a projection unfolds and we see, not things, but the appearances of things, and in terms of a time and space that are our way of looking at these things in the brainarium.

-We now turn to a critique of practical reason and see if reason fares better there.
+We now turn to a critique of practical reason and see if reason fares better there in its practical realm.
 We find that we have the ability to devise principles of acting both with regard to our pursuit of happiness, e.g., work hard when young in order to have enough in old age; and with regard to our duty, e.g., do not lie.
 The former depends on one's prospects for happiness, the other is a categorical imperative, i.e., do this regardless of happiness.

 * It is difficult to imagine how such a feeling could reside in the make up of an evolved being, since it can never arise in consciousness until this idea, which is an invention of pure reason, is distinctly conceived.
 We must then think this feeling of respect as contained in the human in a dormant state and ready to arise upon the advent of the idea.